Day Without Art - December 1

 Day Without Art

-Without Art Day is celebrated on December 1st all over the world.
-This date is no coincidence as it coincides with World AIDS Day.
-Creative associations, exhibitions, and art institutions are dedicating this day to supporting those affected by the disease.
-If you would like to join in, read on to find out more.
+Day Without Art is observed worldwide on December 1 each year.
+This date coincides with World AIDS Day, and creative organizations, exhibitions, and art institutions dedicate the day to supporting those affected by HIV/AIDS.
+Read on to find out how to join in.

 History

-The holiday was first celebrated in 1989, a brainchild of the art organization Visual AIDS.
-The response was overwhelming as people gathered to talk about current issues, honor those involved in the movement, and support institutions involved in drug discovery and patient care.
-Before Visual AIDS, many Americans were unaware of the disease or only had access to misinformation.
-Although it has been more than 30 years, there are still those who are unaware of the issues or believe in myths.
-Thankfully, Without Art Day is still celebrated, bringing attention to the cause.
+Day Without Art was first observed in 1989 by the art organization Visual AIDS.
+The response was overwhelming: people gathered to discuss current issues, honor those involved in the movement, and support institutions focused on research and patient care.
+Before Visual AIDS launched the initiative, many Americans were unaware of HIV/AIDS or relied on misinformation.
+More than 30 years later, Day Without Art continues to bring attention to the cause.

-• The first confirmed case of infection was recorded in 1959 from a tissue sample taken from a person in the Congo.
+• The first confirmed human case of HIV infection was identified in 1959 from a blood sample in the Democratic Republic of the Congo.

-• Every day, around 1000 women are infected, mainly in Africa.
+• Every day, around 1,000 women worldwide become newly infected, with the highest rates in sub-Saharan Africa.

-Find out what events are taking place in your city and take part in them!
-You can create a poster to show your support and post it on social media.
-It’s not just about today – you can show your support for those affected by the virus any day of the year!
+Find events in your city and take part!
+Create a poster or digital graphic to show your support and share it on social media.
+Remember, you can support those affected by HIV/AIDS any day of the year.

 Day Without Art is observed on December 1 each year.